Delivering the grimmest news of all: 'Your loved one is dead'

 "No matter what the police do, or what our approach is, we're still the police," Police Chief Michael Kelly said.

-The program was developed by Paul Bellan-Boyer, director of the city's Division of Injury Prevention, who became a chaplain a week after the Sept.
-11, 2001 attacks to help notify relatives of the 2,753 who died at the World Trade Center.
+The programme was developed by Paul Bellan-Boyer, director of the city's Division of Injury Prevention, who became a chaplain a week after the Sep 11, 2001 attacks to help notify relatives of the 2,753 who died at the World Trade Center.

 Confirming people's worst fears about their missing relatives, Bellan-Boyer said he encountered tears, rage and just blankness, and he vividly recalls the first one.